chengggit/YouTube-Music-Dynamic-Theme/README.md

 The theme is also heavily inspired by “Even Better Lyrics Plus” by Noah & BetterLyrics for **Better Lyrics** extension.

-# Thank You ❤️
+## Thank You ❤️

-This CSS was originally based on a theme made by **walm-git.** Since then, I’ve gone through and studied almost every part of it.
-Now, it’s almost entirely written by me.
-Countless hours spent in DevTools, asking ChatGPT for explanations and solutions, studying other people’s code, hunting for hidden elements, dealing with frustration, and killing my back.
-I’m proud to say this has become the best thing I’ve ever created.
+This CSS started from a theme made by **walm-git**, and over time I’ve rebuilt nearly every part of it.
+It’s now mostly my own work.
+A lot of hours went into it, digging through DevTools, reading other people’s code, getting stuck, and figuring things out along the way.
+I’m really proud of how it turned out.

-I just want to say thank you to everyone using this theme.
-I hope you enjoy it and love it as much as I do.
-Thank you to everyone who has supported this project from the start, to those who commented on my Reddit post, shared kind words, and to the people I credited above.
+Thanks to everyone who uses this theme.
+I hope you enjoy it as much as I enjoyed making it.
+And thank you to everyone who supported the project from the beginning—those who left feedback, shared kind words, and the people credited above.

 Thank you.